opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 :--- | :---
 Autocomplete | Suggest phrases as the user types.
 Pagination |  Rather than a single, long list, break search results into pages.
-Scroll | Return a large number of results in chunks.
+Scroll | Return a large number of results in batches.
 Sort | Allow sorting results by different criteria.
 Highlight | Highlight the search term in the results.